ghailen/microservice-example-cloud-gateway/README_GITHUB_ACTION.md

 lets delete the old local image which begin with ghailene/ and change ghailene by ghailenebm in the docker compose file:
 ![image](https://github.com/ghailen/microservice-example-cloud-gateway/assets/36199753/0c255813-1f8f-4d92-a2f5-83bcfcecf0c4)
+let s run with : docker-compose up and check all the urls : of microservices and rabitmq, zipkin and eureka